The Great Peacemaker

 joins people together in peace strikes me as similar to the parable of Zenos in

-the Book of Mormon.
+the Covenant of Christ.
 The Book of Zenos was originally part of the Old Testament

 that was discarded before Jesus’ mortal ministry in Israel, but was part of